GMOD/jbrowse-components/website/docs/tutorials/embed_linear_genome_view/04_tracks.md

 ]
 ```

+You can delete "config.json" at this point, as you won't need it any more.
+Now
-Now update "index.html" to import this file.
+update "index.html" to import this file.

 ```html {22} title="index.html"
 <html>